hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Native Balance:   0.9915287
 ```

-**HOPR Balance** – Either wxHOPR or mHOPR depending on the network, These HOPR tokens are used to fund payment channels / pay nodes to relay data.
+**HOPR Balance** – Either wxHOPR or mHOPR, depending on the network.
+These HOPR tokens fund payment channels/pay nodes to relay data.

 **ETH Balance** – This will show the native tokens used to pay gas fees, currently xDAI.
-For example, opening and closing payment channels would require on-chain transactions paid in xDAI.
+For example, opening and closing payment channels would require on-chain transactions paid for in xDAI.

 ## Interacting with other nodes

-Now that we have gone through a few of the properties of your node, let's try and interact with other nodes on the network.
+Now that we have gone through a few of the properties of your node let's try and interact with other nodes on the network.

 ### Finding other nodes

-First, let’s look at the available nodes for you to connect to, type `peers` into the command line:
+First, let’s look at the available nodes for you to connect to.
+Type `peers` into the command line:

 ```
 peers